sjaturner/cdump/README.md

 your application.

 Output to other formats would be nice.
-I'd originally intended that this would C initialisers for structures but that looks a bit more tricky.
+I'd originally intended that this would C make initialisers for structures but that looks a bit more tricky.

 The machinery tries to follow pointers so I guess linked structures might get out of control, there's no depth stop.